 Some find greater relief from a topical steroid like hydrocortisone, calamine lotion, camphor, or benzocaine.
 Although these topicals may relieve your itch, they may also cause dryness.

-If these aren’t working for your case, there are prescription options to treat psoriatic itch.
-These include antihistamines, steroids, capsaicin, and topical anesthetics.
+If these are not working for your case, there are prescription options to treat psoriatic itch.
+These include steroids and capsaicin, as well as antihistamines and topical anesthetics.

-For both psoriasis and psoriatic arthritis, NSAIDs are a common first-line treatment.
+For both psoriasis and PsA, NSAIDs are a common first-line treatment.
 Typically available over the counter, NSAIDs include aspirin, ibuprofen (Advil), and naproxen sodium (Aleve).
 Your doctor may provide a prescription-strength NSAID if appropriate.

 NSAIDs are anti-inflammatory medications.
-They reduce joint pain and swelling, therefore reducing symptoms of psoriatic arthritis (PsA).
+They reduce joint pain and swelling, therefore reducing symptoms of PsA.

 Some people experience stomach irritation from NSAIDs.
 It’s important to take them with food.
-Other possible side effects of long-term use may include liver and kidney damage and heart problems.
+Other possible side effects of long-term use may include kidney damage and heart problems.

 DMARDs reduce immune system activity, which reduces inflammation.
 Unlike NSAIDs and topical medications, which treat symptoms of PsA, DMARDs stop the disease progression and, in some autoimmune conditions, rebalance the immune system.
-This treatment not only relieves pain but it should also slow joint damage.
+This treatment not only relieves pain, but it can also slow joint damage.

 This class of drugs can be nonbiologic or biologic.
 Nonbiologic DMARDs are widely prescribed.
 The most common is methotrexate.
 This medication reduces psoriasis symptoms and may help with PsA.